hamidgasmi/training.computerscience.cloud.aws/README.md

 	 	- They contain a destination and a target
 		- Traffic is forwarded to the target if its destination matches the route's destination
 	 	- Default Routes (0.0.0.0/0 IPv4 and ::/0 IPv6) could be added
-	- Most Specific Route is always chosen:
-	 	- It's when multiple routes' destination maches with traffic destination
-	 	- A matched /32 destination route (a single IP address) will be always chosen first...
-		- A matched /24 destination route will be chosen before a matched /16 destination route...
-		- The default route matches with all traffic destination but will be chosen last
 	- A route Target can be:
 	 	- An IP @ or
 	 	- An AWS networking object: Egress-Only G., IGW, NAT G., Network Interface, Peering Connection, Transit G., Virtual Private G.,...
 - Location: -
 - Types:
 	- Local Route:
 		- Its (Destination, Target) = (VPC CIDR, Local)